pelias/documentation/glossary.md

 - **geocoding** - the process of converting an address or the name of a landmark or business into a latitude, longitude pair.
 Sometimes referred to as forward geocoding.
 Use the `search` endpoint to do this.
 - **reverse geocoding** - the process of converting a latitude, longitude pair into the name and address of the nearest place.
 Use the `reverse` endpoint to do this.
 - **coarse geocoding** - adds regions and administrative boundaries to the geocoding process.
-Forward coarse geocoding limits a search to a particular region, while reverse coarse geocoding converts a geographic coordinate pair into the administrative boundary hierarchy containing it, such as a from the neighbourhood to the local administrative area, and on up to the country level.
+Coarse forward geocoding limits a search to a particular region, while coarse reverse geocoding converts a geographic coordinate pair into the administrative boundary hierarchy containing it, such as from the neighbourhood to the local administrative area, and on up to the country level.
 - **gazetteer** - a directory of geographical places, with a stable identifier and some number of descriptive properties about that location.

 ## Mapzen Search API and developer terms